Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Introduction

 \item \textbf{Pipeline.} We build a data science pipeline that extracts useful and timely information from heterogeneous data sources, to support effective and efficient target coin prediction.

 \item \textbf{Analysis.} We present a comprehensive study on the latest P\&Ds, and uncover some interesting characteristics of P\&Ds such as intra-channel homogeneity and inter-channel heterogeneity.

-\item \textbf{Model.} We propose the SNN model for target coin prediction for the first time, which significantly improves the performance of the task.
-We also firstly identify and address the coin-side cold-start problem in a practical setting.
+\item \textbf{Model.} We propose SNN with a positional attention module to capture the pump history of channels when predicting the target coin.
+We identify and address the coin-side cold-start problem in practical settings.

 \end{itemize}